 - (1) An employer shall be obliged to provide an employee with a wage for work performed. - (2) A wage shall be financial settlement or settlement of a financial value (wages in kind), provided by an employer to an employee for work.
 The following items shall not be deemed to be wages in particularly: wage compensation, severance allowances, discharge benefit, travel reimbursement including non-mandatory travel reimbursement, contributions from a social fund, contributions to supplementary pension saving funds, contributions to an employee's life insurance, revenues from capital holdings (shares) or bonds, a tax bonus, income compensation for an employee's temporary incapacity for work, supplementary sickness insurance, compensation for work standby, monetary compensation under Sec.83a par.
 4 and other payments provided to an employee in relation to employment pursuant to this Act, other relevant regulations, a collective agreement or an employment agreement which do not have the characteristics of wages.
-No other settlement provided by an employer to an employee from profit after tax is also considered to be a wage. - (3) Also considered as wage shall be settlement provided by an employer to an employee for work upon the occasion of their work anniversary or personal anniversary, if such is not provided from net profit or from the social fund. - (4) A financial performance that the employer may provide to an employee shall be deemed to include also a wage for work on the occasion of - a) the period of summer holidays, - b) Christmas holidays.
+No other settlement provided by an employer to an employee from profit after tax is also considered to be a wage. - (3) Also considered as wage shall be settlement provided by an employer to an employee for work upon the occasion of their work anniversary or personal anniversary, if such is not provided from net profit or from the social fund.

 - (1) Wages may not be lower than the minimum wage determined by special regulation. - (2) Wage conditions shall be agreed by the employer and the competent trade union body in a collective agreement, or with the employee in the employment agreement.
-For members of cooperatives in which employment relations are a condition of membership pursuant to its statutes, wage conditions may be arranged by resolution of a members' meeting. - (3) In the wage conditions, the employer shall agree in particular the form of employee remuneration, the basic rate of wage and other types of compensation for work and the conditions for their provision.
+For members of cooperatives in which employment relations are a condition of membership pursuant to its statutes, wage conditions may be arranged by resolution of a members' meeting.

+(3) In the wage conditions, the employer shall agree in particular the form of employee remuneration, the basic rate of wage and other types of compensation for work and the conditions for their provision.
 The basic rate of wage is compensation provided pursuant to the length of time worked or the performance that is achieved.